Beam YAML mappings

 transform instead which sends every element to a unique output.

-For example, this will send all elements where col1
+For example, this will send all elements where col1 is equal to "a" to the

-output Partition.a
+output Partition.a.

 - type: Partition